Minty-cyber/BasicLingua-Webapp/README.md

 # Contributing 🤝

 We are excited to receive contributions!
-Please refer to our [CONTRIBUTING.md]() for comprehensive steps on submitting pull requests to the project."
+Please refer to our [CONTRIBUTING.md](https://github.com/Minty-cyber/BasicLingua-Webapp/edit/main/CONTRIBUTING.md) for comprehensive steps on submitting pull requests to the project.

 # Acknowledgements 🌟